Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Conclusion

 The exemplary application that we have presented provides the proof for the feasibility of the concept application and, most importantly, shows that already straight-forward implementations can lead to significant reduction in resource consumption.
 For the provided real-world example in urban, rural, and highway-like conditions, an overall reduction in processing time of \SI[mode=text]{59.0}{\percent} was achieved.
 The reduction is reflected in the reduction of the CPU and the GPU median load by \SI[mode=text]{25.4}{\percent} and \SI[mode=text]{48.7}{\percent}, respectively.

-The quantization of the cost and the performance of a module is a central element for the application of our concept.
-While we have presented some options, the research in this field is ongoing.
+The quantization of the cost and the performance of a module is a central as well as challenging element for the application of our concept.
+While we have presented some options, the research in this field is ongoing, and extensive solutions are yet to be found.
 Stellet et al.~\cite{Stellet2020} have recently published a survey on the state of the art in performance assessment for automated driving.
-Considering their conclusions, in future work, we aim to integrate our application into a sophisticated simulation framework, e.g. \textit{CARLA},~\cite{Dosovitskiy17, CARLA}.
+Considering their conclusions, in future work, we aim to integrate our application into a sophisticated simulation framework, e.g., \textit{CARLA}~\cite{Dosovitskiy17}.

 We have shown that a reduction in resource consumption is possible where performance requirements can be met.
 Similarly, integration of self-awareness aspects should be pursued in continued concept applications, so that synergies between self-awareness and situation-awareness can manifest.